 The pneumonia shot is especially recommended if you fall into one of these age groups:

 - Younger than 2 years old: four shots (at 2 months, 4 months, 6 months, and then a booster between 12 and 15 months)

 - 65 years old or older: two shots, which will last you the rest of your life

 - Between 2 and 64 years old: between one and three shots if you have certain immune system disorders or if you’re a smoker

 Pneumococcal disease is common among babies and toddlers, so make sure your young child is vaccinated.
-But older adults are more at risk of having life-threatening complications from a pneumonia infection, so it’s also important to start getting vaccinated around age 65.
+But older adults are of having life-threatening complications from a pneumonia infection, so it’s also important to start getting vaccinated around age 65.

 You’ll likely receive one of two pneumonia vaccines: pneumococcal conjugate vaccine (PCV13 or Prevnar 13) or pneumococcal polysaccharide vaccine (PPSV23 or Pneumovax 23).